 Get lost in our special issue of Wilderness Journal, all about storytelling and nature.
 You'll find fascinating feature articles, stunning photography and a poem!

 Nature Book Week is a time for readers of all ages to celebrate nature writing in its many forms—from science writing to poetry, fiction and non-fiction.
-Join us next year for a series of talks and events, culminating in the announcement of our Karajia and Environment Awards for Children's Literature winners for 2023!
+Join us in September for a series of talks and events, culminating in the announcement of our 2023 Karajia and Environment Awards for Children's Literature winners!

 Wilderness Society CEO Matt Brennan talks with First Nations author and astronomer Karlie Noon, who recently co-authored Astronomy: Sky Country with Krystal De Napoli